By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 • Volume size

-• Maximum IOPS per volume
+• Maximum input/output operations per second (IOPS) per volume

 • Maximum throughput per volume

-• Whether it supports Amazon EBS Multi-Attach
+• Whether the volume supports Amazon EBS Multi-Attach

-• Whether it supports boot volume
+• Whether the volume supports boot volume

 Previous generation